Terry Shumpert

-Terrance Darnell Shumpert (born August 16, 1966) is an American former professional utility player in Major League Baseball.
+Terrance Darnell Shumpert (born August 16, 1966) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Kansas City Royals, Boston Red Sox, Chicago Cubs, San Diego Padres, Colorado Rockies, Los Angeles Dodgers, and Tampa Bay Devil Rays.
 He played college baseball at Kentucky.

 Collegiate career

 As a three-year starter in the middle infield for coach Keith Madison's Kentucky Wildcats baseball program, Shumpert earned All-America honors at second base in 1987.
 He was named first-team All-SEC in 1986 and 1987 and was a member of the SEC All-Tournament Team in 1987.

 As a sophomore in 1986, Shumpert hit .364 with 19 doubles, two triples, 10 homers and 37 RBI, stealing 28 bases.
 Shumpert had a dynamic junior season in 1987, hitting .376 with 19 doubles, four triples, nine homers and 32 stolen bases.
 His .374 average in 1987 ranks as the 11th-best mark in program history and he finished ranking sixth and eighth in the UK single-season stolen base record book.